Specialism

 At Urbanist Architecture, we'll be using this new freedom to create better homes, not just more profitable ones.
 The schemes that succeed under this new regime will be those that understand flexibility as an opportunity for innovation, not a race to the bottom.

 This may be the most radical shift in planning policy since the introduction of the Fast Track Route.
-Unlike Fast Track, which rewards meeting established affordable thresholds with an exemption from viability testing, the new time-limited route is a full-spectrum intervention.
+Unlike Fast Track, which rewards meeting established affordable thresholds with an exemption from viability testing, the new time-limited route operates as a full-spectrum intervention.

 So, who actually qualifies?